hashbeginner/ml-traffic-prediction/README.md

 ## **Final Outcome:**

 Among the three models trained, the **Random Forest Regressor** achieved the lowest error and provided the most accurate traffic volume predictions.
-The trained model was saved successfully and can be used for **real-time traffic prediction applications**
+The trained model was saved successfully and can be used for **real-time traffic prediction applications**.The Random Forest model **reduced Mean Absolute Error** by approximately **86%** compared to Linear Regression and by about 20% compared to Decision Tree.